 If you fly into Loreto, we will be there to greet you at the airport and arrange transportation to your waterfront hotel.
 Let us know if you plan on arriving via some other method of transportation.
 Once you’re at the hotel, we’ll have an orientation session, in which our guides will explain the trip in more detail, and answer any questions you may have.
 Afterward, you are free to explore Loreto for a place to get dinner—the guides will be happy to provide some recommendations!

 When you first wake up to the sound of the waves lapping the shore, and the sight of the sun piercing the horizon, you’ll know your trip has truly begun.
 Guides allocate 3 to 4 hours a day to traveling by kayak, leaving you the rest of the day to explore each campsite.
 You can hike around the land near the campsite, take your snorkel gear and explore life in the waters, or learn more about the land from the complete natural history library we bring along on every trip.
-Feel free to ask our guides about Baja’s weather, geography, natural history, or anything else.
-As locals, they know a lot about the area, and are happy to share their knowledge.
-They are also good at getting you out of camp and into the water early in the day, when the wildlife tends to be most active.

 The wind levels around the islands can be unpredictable and affect travel times, so in the second half of the trip, we head back toward the coast, where the route is easier to predict.
 The coastal route offers longer hiking trails that reveal the inland wilderness.
 Your guides, who know the route well, can show you the hidden secrets of the peninsula, including many areas worth exploring by fin, foot, or paddle.